HGVSnomenclature/hgvs-nomenclature/docs/background/glossary.md

 * strand: one of the two strands of a DNA molecule (double stranded).

 * Structural Variant (SV): a variant in a genome where compared to the reference sequence the structure of a large stretch of DNA is changed.
-SVs include deletions/duplications (CNVs), inversions, insertions, deletion-insertions, conversions, transpositions, translocations, etc.: **NOTE:**  a “large stretch” is not defined precisely but usually covers at least an exon of a gene or 1,000 nucleotides or more.
+SVs include deletions/duplications (CNVs), inversions, insertions, deletion-insertions, conversions, transpositions, translocations, etc.: **NOTE:**  a "large stretch" is not defined precisely but usually covers at least an exon of a gene or 1,000 nucleotides or more.

 * substitution
     * one letter of the DNA, RNA or amino acid code is replaced (substituted) by one other letter